splunk-terraform/terraform-provider-signalfx/docs/data-sources/pagerduty_integration.md

 ---
-page_tile: "Splunk Observability Cloud - signalfx_pagerduty_integration
+page_title: "Splunk Observability Cloud - signalfx_pagerduty_integration"
 description: |-
     Use this data source to fetch the PagerDuty integration details.
 ---